sweinreich/cadwiki_overleaf/README.md

 year = {2019}
 }
 ```
-(The curly brackets around "A" in the title aren't necessary, but are a result of my simple method of fixing capitalization.)
+(The curly brackets around "A" in the title aren't necessary, but are a result of my simple method of fixing capitalization and I haven't found any cases where this causes a problem.)